drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%.md

     agility seed when you get it.
 Replenish your keys in the upper right of the castle, then go to the sages room.
   * Open both drawers for items and use the Life Acorn.
-  * Talk to the sage and get the stone.
+  * Talk to the sage and get the sun stone.
 Then use a warp wing to skip the dialogue.
   * Head to Garinham.
   * Stay at the inn.